The Digital Customer Journey Mapping Process: 5 Key Steps

 • Values/Fears

-2. Identify Your Customer’s Pain Points
+2. Clearly Identify Your Customer’s Pain Points

 When a consumer makes a purchase, they are looking to solve a problem – this problem is their pain point.
 Customers head online to start researching solutions to these pain points, which is how they stumble upon brands.